CAUTION BEFORE PROCEEDING

 Carefully check:

-1. Oil inlet hose (if rigid): Must be free of restrictions, kinks, or carbon deposits;
+- Oil filler hose (if rigid): Must be free of restrictions, kinks, or carbon deposits;

-3. Manifolds, pipes, hoses, and air filter compartment: Must be completely cleaned of any residue from the previous turbocharger.
+- Manifolds, pipes, hoses, and air filter compartment: Must be completely clean of any residue from the previous turbocharger;

-4. Intercooler: Must be removed and thoroughly cleaned.
+- Intercooler: Must be removed and cleaned thoroughly;

-5. Exhaust system and anti-pollution devices: The silencer, EGR valve, catalytic converter, particulate filter, and all other devices must be free of encrustations and carbon deposits.
+- Exhaust system and anti-pollution devices: The muffler, EGR valve, catalytic converter, particulate filter, and all other devices must be free of fouling and carbon deposits.

-1. Run the engine using the starter motor without starting it, until the oil circuit is pressurized.
+- Run the engine using the starter motor, without starting it, until the oil circuit is pressurized.

-3. Accelerate gradually and in a controlled manner.
+- Accelerate gradually and in a controlled manner;

 Any abnormal noise or hissing sound indicates a possible malfunction.
 If this occurs, immediately turn off the engine and proceed with the checks.